Photoshop layer styles are a popular way to add effects, such as drop shadows and strokes, to layers in a non-destructive way.

-The Contour shapes allow you to change the falloff of the shadow in a non linear fashion.
+The Contour shapes allow you to change the falloff of the shadow in a non-linear fashion.
 By choosing different curve profiles, you can get the shadow to fade out in different ways.

 The only time this is really useful is when you are trying to achieve special glow or abstract effects.

-In the following example, changing the Contour shape to an inverted "U" results in shadow with a tiny gap between the edge of the shape and where the shadow starts.
+In the following example, changing the Contour shape to an inverted "U" results in a shadow with a tiny gap between the edge of the shape and where the shadow starts.
 This is typically not a desirable effect.

 The Noise slider is a useful tool to give your shadow a gritty feel.
 If you are creating a style that is going to resemble dirt or concrete, adding some noise can help the overall effect.
 For a totally smooth shadow, leave it at 0%.